pnlybubbles/incunabula/README.md

 [![js-standard-style][0]][1]

 Tools for writing for printing.
-Currently supporting macos and linux.
+Currently supporting macOS.

 ## Features